Federated Learning#

 Device Registration#

 This is the first step of any FL experiment using Octaipipe.
-One has to provide information such as IP and credentials for Octaipipe to deploy and perform FL.
-One may refer to Register a Device for more detail.
+Please refer to Register a Device for more details.

 FL Server Deployment#